www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

 </aside>

 <aside class="notice">
   In general, we would encourage customers to make use of the Embedded Job Application before going to the trouble of building their own form.
-Our application form is well tested, validated, battle hardened, and has built-in spam protection measures.
+Our application form is well tested, validated, battle-hardened, and has built-in spam protection measures.
 Building your own form can introduce a number of challenges which are typically not worth the additional effort.
 </aside>

 ### HTTP Request